lmaertin/python-pooldose/README.md

 This client has been tested with:

-- **SEKO PoolDose Double/Dual WiFi** (Model: PDPR1H1HAW100, FW: FW539187)
+- **SEKO PoolDose Double** (Model: PDPR1H1HAW100, FW: 539187)
-- **VA DOS BASIC Chlor - pH/ORP Wi-Fi** (Model: PDPR1H1HAR1V0, FW FW539224)
+- **VÁGNER POOL VA DOS BASIC** (Model: PDHC1H1HAR1V0, FW: 539224)
-- **VA DOS EXACT** (Model: PDPR1H1HAR1V1, FW FW539224)
+- **VÁGNER POOL VA DOS EXACT** (Model: PDHC1H1HAR1V1, FW: 539224)

-Other SEKO PoolDose models may work but are untested.
-The client uses JSON mapping files to adapt to different device models and firmware versions (see e.g. `src/pooldose/mappings/model_PDPR1H1HAR1V1_FW539224.json`).
+Other SEKO or VÁGNER POOL models may work but are untested.
+The client uses JSON mapping files to adapt to different device models and firmware versions (see e.g. `src/pooldose/mappings/model_PDPR1H1HAW100_FW539187.json`).

 > **Note:** The JSON files in the mappings directory define the device-specific data keys and their human-readable names for different PoolDose models and firmware versions.